Action Policies

 • Update an Existing Ticket.
 Updates an existing ticket.
 The action can add notes, change the severity, and change the status of the ticket.

 • Send an AWS SNS.
 Sends an SNS Message to a Topic ARN (Amazon Resource Name).
 All subscribers to the Topic ARN will receive the message.
+This action type supports the use of a proxy, which must be configured in the AWS credential in SL1.

 • Run Integration Service Application.
 Triggers an Integration Service integration application.
 When you create an Automation Action using this Action Type, you specify the credential for the Integration Service instance, the application to run, and the parameters to include in the request.
 This Action Type is available in the Integration Service Action Type PowerPack.